HaloWarsModding/HaloWarsModding.github.io/_guides/tactics.md

 It is important to use the appropriate type of persistent action for each action type because it make not work properly if the wrong one is used.
 Actions such as cloaking will use this.

 Target Rules are used far more commonly.
 They are used to determine the following:
-> What type of unit is a viable target for an attack, whether an action should be activated only through the unit's "Y ability", the squad mode (normal, cover, or power) a unit must be in for the action to be used, as well as the relationship the target has to the unit (enemy, ally, or nonplayer).
+  * What type of unit is a viable target for an attack
+  * Whether an action should be activated only through the unit's "Y ability"
+  * The squad mode (normal, cover, or power) a unit must be in for the action to be used
+  * The relationship the target has to the unit (enemy, ally, or nonplayer)